Linear statistics of determinantal point processes and norm representations: Main results

 This result was first proved in \cite{RV07}, see also \cite[Theorem 1.5]{Ber18} for a generalization.
-Here we prove it as a simple consequence of the already mentioned result by Pegon \cite[Proposition 5.7]{pegon}.
+Here we prove it as a simple consequence of Theorem~\ref{thm:davila sphere}.

-A remark is in order.
-One may think that Pegon's result could also be applied to study the smooth statistics of the harmonic ensemble.
-However, for $f\in H^1(\Sd)$ the functions $L^{-(d-1)}K_L(x,y)^2$ appearing in \eqref{eq: general smooth} are not mollifiers so that the result of Pegon does not apply in that case.
-This justifies the different approach we presented above, which led to Theorem~\ref{variance asymptotic}.
+We point out that the same strategy cannot be applied to study the smooth statistics of the harmonic ensemble.
+Indeed, in that case the functions $L^{-(d-1)}K_L(x,y)^2d(x,y)^2$ appearing in \eqref{eq: general smooth} are not radial mollifiers, and Theorem~\ref{thm:davila sphere} does not apply.
+This justifies the different approach we use to prove Theorem~\ref{variance asymptotic}, which shows that the right function space to measure the fluctuations of the smooth linear statistics of the harmonic ensemble is not $H^1(\Sd)$, but $H^{1/2}(\Sd)$.

 For the rough statistics of the spherical ensemble, we prove the following.